handsomecode/InteractiveSideMenu/CONTRIBUTING.md

 ## Code of Conduct

-This project is governed by the [Code of Conduct](./CODE_OF_CONDUCT.md).
+This project is governed by the [CODE OF CONDUCT](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please, report unacceptable behavior to mobile@handsome.is.